Inner Sanctum

 After the frost, summer arrived with Bannockburn living up to its reputation as a desert.
 It was dry.
 Exceptionally dry.

 From mid-November to April, we were in a drought.
 Regardless, flowering was smooth and the fruit set was good.
 The vines, however, were under pressure.
 Without regular rainfall, irrigation systems were tested to their limits.
-We saw leaf fall in areas where water couldn’t quite keep up, and in some younger or replanted blocks, the water stress was visible.
+We saw leaf fall in areas where water couldn’t quite keep up, and in some of our younger blocks, water stress did become visible.

 Still, the fruit continued to develop and our mature vines with deep root systems really held their own.
 Across Terra Sancta we deployed bird lasers more extensively than ever before.
 And while we learnt that sometimes the local birds are exceptionally crafty, our extensive use of lasers (replacing manually place-on/take-off nets), marks another step in our evolving, tech-assisted vineyard management.
 We can thank the last five years of cost increases across the board to push us to invest in productive new technologies.